st970703/weatherApp/README.md

 This is a personal portal on Microsoft Azure that displays personal information such as the weather forecast.

-To see the app in action, please go to:\n https://mytestingprototypeapp.azurewebsites.net/
+To see the app in action, please go to:

+https://mytestingprototypeapp.azurewebsites.net/

 Please always enable the location service.